 I decided to read Zahrah the Windseeker as it was about a girl with vines in her hair.
 I wanted to understand what role they would play in her story.
 It was also listed on the #DiverseReads2017 reading list as a book based on Nigerian mythology.
-It’s an #ownvoices book.
+It’s #ownvoices for black representation.

 Zahra dresses with style (which is viewed positively in her region) but still sees herself as unattractive due to her dada locks.
 I thought that was a very well-written intersectional part of the book.
 However, the story doesn’t just revolve around this discrimination issue but delves into different topics: her relationship with her parents and one friend, school and learning to be herself.

 I was very taken by the world-building in this story.
 The descriptions of the Ooni Kingdom and planet Ginen were amazing.
 The execution of the idea that plants can be grown into technological devices and infrastructure was well done .
 I also liked the thought put into the different animals that were introduced throughout the story.

 Nsibi is introduced as the only other dada that Zahra has ever met.
 She’s my favourite character in the book.
 The revelation that she made at the end about the planet Earth left me wanting to know more about the new worlds that could be discovered in this universe.
 I was very disappointed to find out that this is a stand-alone book, and that I would be not be able to learn more about Nsibi.